 Here are a few easy steps to help you create a healthier office while saving cash and reducing waste.

 Styrofoam, also known as expanded polystyrene (EPS) foam, does not biodegrade.
-Unfortunately, EPS is huge problem with our marine life.
+Unfortunately, EPS is a huge problem with our marine life.
 The expanded polystyrene foam, like most plastic, floats in water and when disposed of as litter, it ultimately gets into our marine eco-system.
-In fact, plastic, including EPS, comprises 90% of floatingmarine debris.
-EPS will often photodegrade and breakdown into smaller pieces that marine animals mistake for food, contributing to an even bigger problem.
-Try instead environmentally friendly, starch based peanuts which are biodegradable and dissolve in water.
-PaperNuts are another example of a loose fill that is made from 100% recycled materials, and is both biodegradable and fully recyclable.
+In fact, plastic, including EPS, comprises 90% of floating marine debris.
+EPS will often photodegrade and break down into smaller pieces that marine animals mistake for food, contributing to an even bigger problem.
+Try instead biodegradable starch-based peanuts that can dissolve in water.
+PaperNuts are another example of an environmentally friendly loose fill.
+They are made from 100% recycled materials and are biodegradable and fully recyclable.

 In the U.S., it’s estimated that 375 million used ink and toner cartridges end up in landfills each year.
-Besides being costly, ink cartridges are not earth friendly.
+Besides being costly, ink cartridges are not earth-friendly.
 Be sure to properly dispose of your printer’s ink cartridges since they can take over 450 years to decompose.
-Recycle your old ones, and next time you buy, go with refilled cartridges, which cost up to 75% less than new ones.
+Recycle your old ones, and next time you buy, pick refilled cartridges, which cost up to 75% less than new ones.
 Look for remanufactured cartridges that use recycled cartridges and refilled ink reservoirs.

 The US is currently 93% reliant on petroleum for its transportation.
 Commuter Choice programs are designed to help cut pollution, reduce traffic congestion, and conserve energy.
 If your employer doesn’t have a Commuter Choice program, ask them to start one.
 In addition to carpooling, public transit can be another great solution.
 By taking the bus or train you are sharing resources with your local community, and ultimately helping to reduce pollution.